 Master of Business Administration

 The program is open to all baccalaureate-holding applicants who can demonstrate academic preparation in the core requirements including statistics, computer literacy, management, finance, marketing, and accounting, regardless of the undergraduate field of study.
-Students without this background or adequate depth of background will be required to complete leveling courses.
+Students without this background or adequate depth of background may be advised to complete appropriate leveling courses.

-For information about admission to the MBA Program, please see department specific requirements.
+For information about admission to the MBA Program, please see MBA Admission Instructions.

 Candidates not meeting all the specific requirements may be admitted under conditional status.